lucah8212/sep10-freedom-project/blog/entry04.md

 ## Learning and tinkering with A-Frame

 When it comes to actually learning the tool, my comprehension of how to work A-Frame mainly came from videos.
 In total, I have so far watched four videos on different aspects of A-Frame, such as **Lighting** and **Skybox**.
+Examples of these were videos such as [What is A-Frame?](https://www.youtube.com/watch?v=ktjMCanKNLk) and [A-Frame Tutorial: Basic Lighting](https://www.youtube.com/watch?v=9soV6wZsg40).